 Forming a Corporation: Where to Incorporate

 One of the first considerations after a new business decides to incorporate is where to incorporate.
-For most small businesses, the answer may be as simple as registering in your business's home state, but questions can arise when you conduct business in another state, and when you are considering the state of Delaware as an attractive option.
+For most small businesses, the answer may be as simple as registering in your business's home state, but questions can arise if you conduct business in another state, or if you are considering the state of Delaware as an attractive option (which is actually quite common).
 Following is a discussion on where to incorporate your new business.

 Register in Your Home State